FailAcademy/learning/wdp-vancouver/_slides/week-07/02-post-loops-wpdb.md

 - For complete, fine-grained control over creating custom loops in WordPress
 - Allows you to create **secondary loops** (aka **custom queries**)
 - It's not a function, it's a **class** (which we use to create objects, and these objects can access the properties and methods of the class...more on that tomorrow!)
-- It's powerful, you can do some incredibly complex queries, and easily break your site at scale
+- It's powerful&mdash;you can create incredibly complex queries with it, and break your site at scale if you're not careful

 ---